EmilyFotopoulou/Geomaps_pie.py/README.md

 > [!NOTE]
 > Note version of matplotlib that works faster is 3.5.2*

+\
-Alternatively, by downloading the Github repository and activating the environment like shown in section bellow
+_Alternatively, by downloading the Github repository and activating the environment like shown in section below._

-### Github repository installation
+### GitHub repository installation

 ```
-# Download this GIthub repository
+# Download this GitHub repository
 git clone https://github.com/EmilyFotopoulou/Geomaps_pie.py.git

 # Set up conda dependencies